gabin-rousseau/roadblock_project/lab_book.md

 ## Day 2 - 16/01
 - Prepared this lab book file.
 - Set up a local PC.
 - Re-trained myself to use ubuntu by installing anaconda via the terminal.
+Had to reinstall and correct the mistake of letting the install put the main anaconda folder in root (succeeded).
 - Put together the bibliography file in the project repository, that I will update and rearrange as needed. (format: Publication name; author; year + doi hyperlink)
 -